Click here to schedule now.

 Home > Testing & Treatment > Chemotherapy

-Hall-Perrine Cancer Center’s Hematology/Oncology services are located on the third floor to advance the delivery of high-quality, expert cancer care and chemotherapy treatment by the practicing physicians of Oncology Associates at Mercy Medical Center.
+Hall-Perrine Cancer Center’s hematology/medical oncology services are located on the third floor to advance the delivery of high-quality, expert cancer care and chemotherapy and immunotherapy treatment by the practicing physicians of Oncology Associates at Mercy Medical Center.

 We’re committed to ensuring our patients are as comfortable as possible.
-The Hematology/Oncology floor was carefully designed with patient input in mind and includes private or semiprivate infusion areas, the choice of an infusion chair or bed, heated infusion chairs and flooring, personal coat closets for safe storage of personal items during treatment, natural lighting, and a view of natural green space.
+This floor was carefully designed with patient input in mind and includes private or semiprivate infusion areas, the choice of an infusion chair or bed, heated infusion chairs and flooring, personal coat closets for safe storage of personal items during treatment and a warm healing environment with natural lighting.

 Chemotherapy is the use of medications to treat cancer.
 Depending on the type of cancer and its stage, the four main goals of chemotherapy are: to cure cancer, to keep cancer from spreading, to slow the growth of cancer, and to relieve cancer symptoms.